rebeccagoldberg/rebeccagoldberg.github.io/index.md

         url: '#contacts'
     groups:
       - text: >
           For insights and learnings from the S.D.
 Bechtel, Jr. Foundation's National Character Initiative, read this retrospective report from American Institutes for Research.
-Grantees share their thoughts on which types of grantaking supports were most impactful including grantee convenings and communities of practice.
+Our grantee partners shared their thoughts on which types of grantaking supports were most impactful including grantee convenings and communities of practice.
         width: 240px
         projects:
           - title: